 Consider providing a Total Compensation Statement to your employees at the end of this year, or maybe even more than once a year.
 The statement provides a great reminder of the many benefits and the additional dollars you are investing in them beyond what they see in their paycheck, especially if they are thinking about joining the “Great Resignation.”
 As employees quit their jobs in record numbers, according to USA Today, this Total Compensation Statement may be the message that conveys that you, their employer, care about them and provide benefits that go beyond the organization’s front door to provide for their health, education, retirement, etc.

-How to use Total Compensation Statements to RECRUIT new employees
+How to use them to RECRUIT new employees

 I recently attended a local event where Sheetz, a ‘new to our area’ gas station/convenience store/fast food restaurant, was handing out free cookies, drawing in the crowd with sugar, and recruiting fliers.
 What caught my eye was not another flyer for another job, rather a flyer showcasing what you could earn working at the company in terms of Total Compensation.
 That total number was big and bold right at the top and included their base pay, benefits, and retirement contributions.
 The flier also showed how an employee could progress through their four employment levels and each level showed the total compensation in bold at the top.
-You immediately saw that you could earn $31,166 per year (rather than $10.60 an hour base pay).
-They do the same on their website – check it out.
+You immediately saw that you could earn $31,166 per year (rather than $10.60 an hour base pay), and they share their Total Compensation on their website too.
 What a great way to stand out and catch the eye of job seekers!

 Thank you to Lorrie Diaz, Senior HR Consultant with Strategic HR, for contributing to this HR Question of the Week.